harshkhare/CORD-19/README.md

 C) Perform Latent Dirichlet allocation (LDA) on the combined set of entities recognised from abstracts and keywords from external databases.<br>

 D) Visualization LDA results:<br>
-   We propose to visualize the importance of topics in a selected document and the broadness of topics in a single chart.<br><br>
+   We propose to visualize the importance of topics in a selected document and the broadness of topics in a single chart.<br>

    We use a bubble chart as follows.<br>

    1. X-axis shows top N topics for a chosen document.<br>